Renunciation

 MN2

-The Gradual Training and the Eightfold Path are how one abandons these defilements.
+The Gradual Training and the Eightfold Path provide the means to abandon these defilements.

-The Tathagata explains the different types of defilements and the seven methods that should be used to abandon them: seeing, restraining, using, avoiding, enduring, removing, and developing:
+MN2: The Tathagata explains the different types of defilements and the seven methods that should be used to abandon them: seeing, restraining, using, avoiding, enduring, removing, and developing.

 The Need for a Gradual Training